AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

      Size => 8,
      Address => To_Address (...);

-If the compiler cannot support stand-alone 8-bit objects, the code won't compile.
+If the compiler cannot support stand-alone 8-bit objects for the type, the code won't compile.

 Alternatively, we could change the earlier :ada:`Size` clause on the